 Inspection Guidance:

 a.
-Review the licensee’s related to equipment.
+Review the licensee’s controls to assess conditions related to equipment required to be operable by the TS.
+The process should include provisions for the assessment of the functional impact of the condition and evaluation of the condition when the functional impact is substantive.

 b.
 Review the licensee’s procedures for operability determinations on degraded and non-conforming equipment.
+The process should provide a basis to support the senior reactor operator operability decision.

 c.
-Interview licensed operators to assess if they understand their roles and responsibilities with respect to operability determinations.
-This should include actions .
+Interview licensed operators to assess if they adequately understand their roles and responsibilities with respect to operability determinations.
+This should include actions to assess the functional impact of the condition and how to apply information provided in the TS bases.

 d.
-Select several corrective action documents associated with TS equipment failures to determine if addressed according to the licensee’s procedures.
-If available, routine inspections in this area may be substituted.
+Select several corrective action documents associated with TS equipment failures, or conditions, to determine if the failure or condition was addressed according to the licensee’s procedures.
+If available, routine inspections in this area may be substituted to satisfy this inspection requirement.

 02.03 Requirement.
-TS urveillances are being performed as required .
+TS surveillances are being performed as required, and the licensee’s procedures for control of SR are acceptable and in accordance with the provisions of SR 3.0.1, through 3.0.6 as applicable.

+Reference: 10 CFR 50.36(c)(3)

 Inspection Guidance:

 a.
-Identify in the TS that are required to be performed with fuel in the reactor vessel.
+Identify at least 10 SR in the TS that are required to be performed with fuel in the reactor vessel.
 Recommended sections are electrical, instrumentation, and refueling.
-Have the licensee provide the procedures used to meet the .
+Have the licensee provide the procedures used to meet the SR and document their results.

 b.
 Request the latest documentation of the selected surveillance activities that have been performed.

 c.
-Review the documentation obtained in a and b to verify that the have been met.
+Review the documentation obtained in 02.03.a and 02.03.b to verify that the specified SR have been met.
 Exceptions or deviations should be reviewed to ensure that TS requirements and definitions are met.

+d.
+Review the licensee’s procedures for control of the SR. The procedures should include provisions for control of surveillance frequency changes if the licensee adopts risk-informed TS Initiative 5, which allows relocation of specified frequencies from the TS into a Surveillance Frequency Control Program (SFCP) using the guidance in the Administrative Controls section of the TS.

+e.
+Verify that the licensee has complied with plant procedures in place for control of the PRA for implementing an SFCP, as required by the approved methodology specified in TS administrative control Section 5.5, if the licensee has adopted an SFCP.

+f.
+Verify that the licensee has complied with the approved instrumentation setpoint control methodology, and plant procedures in place for implementing a Setpoint Control Program (SCP) specified in TS administrative control Section 5.5, if the licensee has adopted an SCP.

-02.04 Requirement. eet the rogrammatic equirements in TS 5.
+02.04 Requirement.
+The licensee meets the programmatic and reporting requirements in TS Chapter 5.0.

-Reference: 10 CFR 50.36.
+Reference: 10 CFR 50.36, 10 CFR 50.36a, 10 CFR 50.55a.

 Inspection Guidance:

 a.
-Review the programmatic requirements in Section 5.
+Review the programmatic requirements in TS Section 5.5.
 Review a sample of four programs for site implementing procedures and actions to date.
-Assess whether the sampled programs are successfully meeting requirements.
+Assess whether the sampled programs are successfully meeting TS requirements.

 b.
-Review the reporting requirements in TS and select several required reports for review.
-Review selected reports.
-Assess whether the reports are successfully meeting requirements.
+Review the reporting requirements in TS Section 5.6, and select several required reports for review.
+Review the selected reports.
+Assess whether the reports are successfully meeting TS requirements.

-.
+c.
+Verify that the licensee has plant procedures in place for developing an adequate PRA for implementing Risk Managed Technical Specifications (RMTS) encompassing risk-informed completion times for required actions (i.e., a Risk Informed Completion Time Program (RICTP) and an SFCP as required by the approved methodologies specified in TS administrative control Section 5.5, if the licensee has adopted RMTS.